Regular dental exams are a crucial part of maintaining healthy teeth and gums; healthy teeth and gums that then go on to support overall health.

 Money!
 Last, but not least, a regular checkup can be good for your bottom line.
 Identifying and treating minor problems like cavities early on can spare you the time and expense of more complicated dentistry procedures such as a tooth extraction or root canal.

 And remember, in some cases, regular visits are not enough.
-Visit your Main Beach Dental dentist immediately if:
+Visit your Main Beach dentist immediately if:

 - Gums bleed often or pull away from your teeth